-The default position for all SPCs, like all European patents, is that they will fall under the exclusive jurisdiction of the UPC.
+The default position for all SPCs, like all European patents, is that they fall under the exclusive jurisdiction of the UPC.

 However, during a transitional period of seven years after the date of entry into force of the UPCA, it will be possible to remove certain SPCs from the exclusive jurisdiction of the UPC.
-This can be achieved by the "opt-out" system, which will be available for traditional European patents, i.e. European patents granted by the EPO that are subsequently validated as a bundle of national rights.
+This can be achieved by the "optout" system, which is available for traditional European patents, i.e. European patents granted by the EPO that are subsequently validated as a bundle of national rights.